chemfiles/chemfiles/doc/c-api.rst

 allocated memory, and calling the ``chfl_*_free`` functions return the corresponding memory to the operating system.

+In addition to the functions below, the :ref:`same macro <exported-macro>` as in the C++ interface are defined.

 Functions for errors handling
 -----------------------------